Nana Akuoko Sarpong

-Nana Kwame Akuoko Sarpong, (born 11 August 1938) is a Ghanaian traditional ruler, politician and lawyer.
-He is the paramount chief or Omanhene of the Agogo Traditional Area of Ghana.
-He served as Secretary for Health (Minister for Health), Secretary for Internal Affairs (Minister for the Interior) and Secretary for Chieftaincy Affairs (Minister for Chieftaincy and Religious Affairs) in the PNDC government.
+Nana Kwame Akuoko Sarpong, (11 August 1938 – 26 March 2026) was a Ghanaian traditional ruler, politician and lawyer.
+He was the paramount chief or Omanhene of the Agogo Traditional Area of Ghana.
+Sarpong served as Secretary for Health (Minister for Health), Secretary for Internal Affairs (Minister for the Interior) and Secretary for Chieftaincy Affairs (Minister for Chieftaincy and Religious Affairs) in the PNDC government.
 He also served as a member of the council of state in the fourth Republic.

 Early life and education

-Nana Kwame Akuoko Sarpong was born on 11 August 1938 at Agogo, Ashanti Region, Ghana.
+Nana Kwame Akuoko Sarpong was born on 11 August 1938 at Agogo, Ashanti, Gold Coast.
 He started his primary education at the Methodist and Presbyterian Primary Schools, Agogo.
 In 1954, he gained admission into the Accra Academy.
 His contemporaries included Edward Utuka, who was executed with Ignatius Acheampong by the AFRC in 1979.
 Sarpong obtained his Cambridge School Certificate in 1957.
 He enrolled at Opoku Ware School in 1958 where he was one of the members of the first batch of sixth form students that enrolled at the school.
 He obtained his Cambridge Higher School Certificate in 1959.

 He gained admission into the University of Ghana to pursue courses in economics, sociology, law and political science.
 He graduated in 1963 with a Bachelor of Arts degree.
 At the university, he was a member of the editorial board of the Echo, (a weekly Magazine of the Commonwealth Hall), secretary of the Junior Common Room, secretary of the Commonwealth Hall Union, a member of the Commonwealth Hall Debating Society and also tutor of the University of Ghana Dancing Club.
 In 1963, he pursued a post graduate law program at the University of Ghana and obtained his LLB (Hons) in 1965.
 Some of his contemporaries included Tawia Modibo Ocran whom he contested against to win the JCR Presidency of the Commonwealth Hall in the previous year; 1964.
 In 1965, he entered the Ghana Institute of Management and Public Administration (GIMPA), Green hill to study Public Administration.
 At GIMPA, he was the president of the Students Representative Council (SRC) and also acting president of the National Union of Ghana Students (NUGS).
 He graduated in 1965 and was called to the Ghana Bar that same year in October.